 Continued study of visual communications with emphasis on print and digital publication design.
 Offered in fall and/or spring.
 Prereq: ART 344, DESN 344 or permission of instructor.

 Offered in fall and/or spring.
 Prereq: ART 346.

 Exploration of special topics in the field of Interactive and Graphic Design.

-Capstone class for B.D.E.S or B.A. or B.F.A. student, with a concentration in graphic and interactive design.
-The course is designed to prepare the student for entry into the graphic design field or graduate school.
-The student will create a professional-quality portfolio of work for entry into the graphic design field or graduate school.
-Offered periodically.
-Prereq: ART or DESN 246, 247, 344, 347 or permission of the instructor.
+Capstone class for BDES or B.A. or B.F.A. student, with a concentration in graphic and interactive design.
+The course is designed to prepare the student for entry into the interactive and graphic design fields or graduate school.
+The student will create a professional-quality digital portfolio of work for entry into the interactive and graphic design fields or graduate school.